jovotech/jovo-framework/platforms/platform-alexa/docs/alexa-conversations.md

 The [`listen` property](./output.md#listen) needs to be set to indicate that the session should stay open or be closed.
 Learn more in the [official Alexa docs](https://developer.amazon.com/en-US/docs/alexa/conversations/handle-api-calls.html#ending-the-skill-session).

+### Send a DialogDelegateRequest

+You can also choose to delegate the conversational flow back to your handler.
+Learn more in the [Accept Requests from Alexa Conversations section](#accept-requests-from-alexa-conversations).

 ## Delegation

 There are multiple ways how your app code can communicate with Alexa Conversations: